mattiasherrfurth/sql/README.md

 this code is collected from the period of 2018-now

-the purpose of this repository is to be a porfolio of my work, where this serves several deliverables:
+the purpose of this repository is to be a porfolio of my work, where this satisfies many objectives:

   a way to collect my queries for reuse in future projects an open source of queries for others to use as needed